Chapter 16.16

 2. The person undertaking such action shall notify the planning director within one working day following commencement of the emergency activity and shall apply to the planning director for review of the work performed.
 The planning director may require a study by a qualified professional or mitigation and monitoring as provided in LFPMC 16.16.100 through 16.16.130.
 Restoration and/or mitigation activities must be initiated within one year of the date of the emergency and completed in a timely manner as prescribed by the planning director, with the goal of no net loss of critical area functions and values.

-B. Operation, maintenance, or repair of existing structures, infrastructure improvements, utilities, public or private roads, or drainage systems, that do not require construction permits, including vegetation management; provided, that the activity does not alter or increase the impact to, or encroach further within, the sensitive area or buffer.
+B. Operation, maintenance, or repair of existing structures, infrastructure improvements, utilities, public or private roads, or drainage systems, that do not require construction permits, including vegetation management; provided, that the activity does not alter or increase the impact to, or encroach further within, the critical area or buffer.

-C. Use, preservation, or continuation of landscaping and landscaped areas existing as of the effective date of the ordinance codified in this chapter or gardens planted and maintained before the effective date of the ordinance codified in this chapter; provided, that such use does not expand the landscaped areas into sensitive areas or their buffers and does not involve the applying of herbicides, pesticides or any other hazardous substance.
-However, property owners shall be encouraged to allow sensitive areas and buffers to become naturalized whenever possible.
+C. Use, preservation, or continuation of landscaping and landscaped areas existing as of the effective date of the ordinance codified in this chapter or gardens planted and maintained before the effective date of the ordinance codified in this chapter; provided, that such use does not expand the landscaped areas into critical areas or their buffers and does not involve the applying of herbicides, pesticides or any other hazardous substance.
+However, property owners shall be encouraged to allow critical areas and buffers to become naturalized whenever possible.

 E. Construction or modification of navigational aids and boundary markers.